microsoft/VSProjectSystem/doc/extensibility/dataflow_best_practices.md

-# DataFlow Best Coding Practices
+# Dataflow Best Coding Practices
-These are suggestions to help avoid some common pitfalls when using DataFlow blocks.
+These are suggestions to help avoid some common pitfalls when using Dataflow blocks in CPS.

-## Use Slim DataFlow blocks
+## Use Slim Dataflow blocks
 You should always use the Slim version blocks provided by CPS, unless you need advanced capabilities that are not supported (like processing multiple works at the same time).
-See [DataFlow Examples](dataflow_example.md) for more information.
+See [Dataflow Examples](dataflow_example.md) for more information.

 ## Expose `BroadcastBlock` via API
 You should typically expose `BroadcastBlock` via API instead of TransformBlock, etc